lspitzner/multistate/README.md

 ~~~~

 These "lifting instances" would be necessary
-to achieve full compatability with existing transformers.
+to achieve full compatibility with existing transformers.
 Ping me if you
 find anything specific missing.

 ## Changelog